benjaminbamanya/Diabetes-Monitoring/README.md

-Diabetes Monitoring is a project based on Glucosio [Essentially for learning and training purposes]
+Diabetes Monitoring is a project based on the Glucosio Project [Essentially for learning and training purposes]